 Owning a business is synonymous with long to-do lists.
 How do you stay focused and get all those tasks done?
 There’s one basic productivity tool that helps me get more done at work and at home: my timer!
-I love my timer, and want to share my “timer” time management tips with you along with a free printable!
-Don’t miss all of the ways a timer can help you hack your task list and get those to-do’s done!
+Don’t miss the ways my timer saves my sanity and helps me get my to-do’s DONE!

 6 Ways My Timer Saves My Sanity

 My timer helps me manage my time and helps my day go more smoothly.
 It helps me to remember appointments, stay focused, complete the items on my long to-do list, get through dreaded tasks, and tackle overwhelming projects.